Skip to main content

 About this task

-• For ONTAP 9.10.1 to 9.15.1 and ARP with FlexGroup volumes
+• (NAS environments only) For ONTAP 9.10.1 to 9.15.1 or ARP with FlexGroup volumes

-For these versions of ONTAP, you should always enable ARP initially in learning mode (or "dry-run" mode).
+For these versions of ONTAP, you should always enable ARP initially in learning mode (or "dry-run" state).
 When you first enable ARP in learning mode, the system analyzes the workload to characterize normal behavior.
 Beginning in active mode can lead to excessive false positive reports.

-It's recommended you let ARP run in learning mode for a minimum of 30 days.
+It's recommended that you let ARP run in learning mode for a minimum of 30 days.
 Beginning with ONTAP 9.13.1, ARP automatically determines the optimal learning period interval and automates the switch, which might occur before 30 days.

 Before you begin